 * UN-led Global Green Freight Action Plan

 * HP's publication - 3D Printing: ensuring manufacturing leadership in the 21st century

 More similar reads

 As a major commodity trading company Trafigura sources, stores, blends and transports base metals and energy.
 It comes as no surprise that in 2018 the total shipping emissions were about 4.74 million tCO2e, whi...

 The supply of ingredients for brewing and the distribution of beer and ciders to consumers in 70 markets worldwide is a logistics challenge.

 DEUTSCHE POST DHL GROUP

-Deutsche Post DHL Group’s sustainability strategy builds on the UN Sustainable Development Goals and UN Global Compact Principles.
-The GoGreen program drives improving the environmental performance of DPDHL’s l...
+Deutsche Post DHL Group’s sustainability roadmap builds on the UN Sustainable Development Goals and UN Global Compact Principles.
+With its mission to achieve net-zero emissions by 2050 ("Mission 2050"), the com...